Kerr 'definitely' fit for Australia's next game

-Sam Kerr injury: Australia captain says she is 'definitely' fit for final World Cup group game
+Sam Kerr: Matildas captain is 'definitely' fit for final Women's World Cup group game

 Last updated on .From the section Women's World Cup